jjhorton/Pico_Pmod/README.md

 [PMOD buttons]().
 This allows me to work with boards I already have For my FPGA development boards, and connect them up to the Pico.

-My second board is for the opposite, connecting up the Raspberry Pi pico upto my FPGA boards, this is essentially a rotated PMod Connector, which isn't strictly required, but I decided it was useful to have a separate board for each depending on what I was trying to do.
+The second board is designed to use the RP2040 chip directly, and create a small form factor PMod Board, this will use the RP2040 reference design, with a USB-C (2.0) Port, and 3 PMod Connectors that allow for PMod Devices to be connected up to the RP2040.

 # Software

 ## Host Example Software
-These are some examples that I have written to make use of the Host board with my existing PMod accessories that I have arround.
+These are some examples that I have written to make use of the Host board with my existing PMod accessories that I have around.

-### Seven Segment display
+## Seven Segment display

-### Input and Output example
+## Input and Output example

-## Client Example Software

 # Licensing